 Yù Chāng

-Yù Chāng:a famous herbalist in the late Ming dynasty and early Qing dynasty, was known as the three great master herbalists of the early Qing dynasty, one of the famous herbalists who study Shang Han Lun (the Treatise on Cold-induced Diseases), he is the author of the book Shang Lun Pian, a famous study of Shang Han Lun (the Treatise on Cold-induced Diseases).
+Yù Chāng, a famous herbalist who lived in the late Ming and early Qing dynasties, was one of the three great master herbalists of the early Qing dynasty.
+He studied Shang Han Lun (the Treatise on Cold-induced Diseases) and is the author of the book Shang Lun Pian, a renowned study of Shang Han Lun (the Treatise on Cold-induced Diseases).

 Zhāng Suìchén